 The downside is that they are slightly more expensive.

 By combining two types of steel, one obtains Bi-metal jigsaw blades.
-These are very durable and are best suited for heavier applications in wood and metal.
+These are very durable and are best suited jig saw blades for wood and metal.

 Finally, there are the carbide jigsaw blades.